krieselreihe/natr/README.md

 ## Principles

-The goal of _natr_ is a simple API by only using deep equal to check values for tests.
+The goal of _natr_ is a reduced API by only using deep equal to check values for tests.
 This got inspired by [RITEWay](https://github.com/ericelliott/riteway) and uses the same API.
 Another goal was readability.
 Every test case should state a clear goal without over complicating things.
 By implement [TAP](https://testanything.org/) it is also possible to already use a wide variety of tools together with _natr_ for test coverage, color output and formatting.
 Besides that, speed is another factor.
 Tests should be execute often and therefore _natr_ aims to be as fast as possible.

 ## Installation